 ACQU data acquisition parameters such as speed

 and filtering

-COUPLING select ac/dc coupling
+COUPLING select ac/dc coupling and bandwidth

 RANGE select input ranges, and scaling

 DATALOG specify datalog parameters

-APP Application-specific functions
+APP Application specific functions

-MATHS User-defined computations
+MATHS User defined computations

-ALARM control of audible alarm
+ALARM control of audible alarm and analogue output

 REMOTE communications options (RS232 etc)

-AUX control of auxiliary devices connected to the
+AUX control of auxiliary devices connected to the rear EXTENSION port

-rear EXTENSION and AUX ports

-SYSTEM general system options such as phase

-convention, keyboard beep etc.
+SYSTEM general system options such as phase convention, keyboard beep etc.

 MODE function control

-PROG recall/store/ delete of programs and datalog
+PROG recall/store/ delete of non-volatile programs

+and datalog

 Each menu starts with the currently set parameters visible but no cursor.
-In this condition, pressing the menu key again or the HOME key aborts the menu operation and reverts to normal operation.
+In this condition, pressing the menu key again or the HOME key aborts the menu operation and reverts back to normal operation.

 To select any parameter, press the UP or DOWN key and a flashing box will move around the menu selecting each parameter.
-In this condition, the keys take on their secondary function such as numbers 0-9 etc.
+In this condition, the keys take on their secondary function such as numbers 0-9, multipliers n-G etc.

-Pressing the HOME key reverts to the opening state where the parameters are displayed but the cursor is hidden.
-Pressing the HOME key again exits the menu sequence and reverts to normal operation.
+Pressing the HOME key first time reverts to the opening state where the parameters are displayed but the cursor is hidden.
+Pressing the HOME key at this point exits the menu sequence and reverts back to normal operation.